An expert in online education suggests a three-step process for choosing the learning management system best suited to a school's particular needs.

 - To advise the ATS Commission on Accrediting on issues related to the revision of standards concerning technology in theological education and the development of benchmarks for distributed and distance learning programs.

 - To research and publish on our various areas of expertise within the publications of our various affinity groups and share projects within our own group.

-Active for more than five years, the group is open to those at ATS schools who are engaged in information technology and online learning strategies.
+The group, founded in 2008, is open to those at ATS schools who are engaged in information technology and online learning strategies.
 It facilitates interaction and collaboration through its own website, listserv (requires email address from a member school), and active sharing of resources.

 Here are several professional organizations ATS technology administrators have found useful: